WanluLiuLab/yasim/doc/src/quickstart/index.ipynb.md

   - `TRANSCRIPT_ID`, the `transcript_id` field in GTF.
   - `DEPTH`, isoform expression level in coverage.

+The generated depth file can be regarded as ground truth for isoform-level quantifiers.

 +++

 ## Transcribe GTF to FASTA: `transcribe`